josephcrosmanplays532/goanimate-gifs-audio/README.md

 # goanimate-gifs-audio
-a source that allows people to put animated people doing stuf into thier goanimate/other asset servers.
+a source that allows people to put animated people doing stuf into their goanimate/other asset servers.